-If you’d rather not use pins to hold your ribbons in place, you can keep them from shifting by applying a little basting glue or strips of lightweight fusible web, such as Steam-a-Seam, to the wrong side of the ribbon.
+If you’d rather not use pins to hold your ribbons in place, you can keep them from shifting by applying a little basting glue or strips of lightweight fusible web to the wrong side of the ribbon.
 Read and follow the manufacturer’s instructions and test to make sure the ribbon can be easily stitched without the adhesive gumming up the needle.
 Some adhesives are not meant to be sewn through.

 Use a sharp machine needle that will not snag the ribbon.
 You want the needle to be fine enough so the holes it creates in the ribbon are just large enough for the sewing thread.
 Elaine recommends a size 75 or 80 needle and standard polyester sewing thread.
-We’ve also used invisible thread in some of our ribbon projects when we want the stitches to completely disappear.
+We often use clear monofilament thread in our ribbon projects when we want the stitches to completely disappear.

 Sewing Tools You Need

 - Sewing machine and standard presser foot

 - Walking or Even Feed foot; optional, but makes handling the multiple layers easier – you could also engage your machine’s built-in fabric feeding system, such as the AcuFeed™ Flex system we use on many of our Janome studio machines